To have a healthy, balanced diet, you need to eat a wide variety of foods that are rich in nutrients.

 You may want to do more to design a diet that meets your individual goals.
 If you're unable to work directly with a registered dietitian, you have some other options.
 Computer programs and online tools can help you further analyze what you eat.
 They go beyond whether or not you're getting enough of a specific nutrient.
 Some of them might even make recommendations about how much of specific foods you should eat per day and track your eating and nutrient patterns over time.

-The U.S. Department of Agriculture (USDA) 2010 Dietary Guidelines for Americans recommend:
+The United States Department of Agriculture 2015-20 Dietary Guidelines for Americans recommend:

-- filling one-quarter of your plate with grains, half of them whole grains
+- grains, at least half of which are whole grains